RIT-Genesee Country Village & Museum Partnership

 RIT-initiated projects

 Other projects are initiated by RIT faculty and students seeking to use the museum as a site for experiential learning and research.
-For instance, photography students use the museum as a site for photo shoots; a group of researchers from hospitality and tourism management in the Saunders College of Business are conducting market research on a project on authenticity and sincerity; and students working with faculty in liberal arts, art & design, and computing, are using AR and VR to enhance the visitor experience by creating a conversational avatar.
+For instance, photography students use the museum as a site for photo shoots; a group of researchers from hospitality and tourism management in Saunders College of Business are conducting market research on a project on authenticity and sincerity; and students working with faculty in liberal arts, art and design, and computing are using AR and VR to enhance the visitor experience by creating a conversational avatar.

 In addition, more than two dozen RIT students from across several colleges have served as interns at the museum, gaining valuable experience while contributing to the museum’s mission.

-Projects have been undertaken with virtually every school within RIT and across many disciplines including museum studies, communication, journalism, photography, 3-D digital design, new media design, hospitality and tourism, marketing, engineering, architecture, and life sciences.
+Projects have been undertaken with virtually every school within RIT and across many disciplines including museum studies, communication, journalism, photography, 3D digital design, new media design, hospitality and tourism, marketing, engineering, architecture, and life sciences.
 The possibilities are endless!

 Clearly, experiential learning is the key to the RIT-GCV&M partnership and through it, RIT students gain valuable experience while benefitting the museum and the community for years to come.
 Read more by listening to a recent podcast conversation about these kinds of opportunities for research, scholarship, and engagement.